 What To Do In The Meantime

-During the renovation, the Palais de la Découverte is operating two temporary spaces: Les Étincelles du Palais de la Découverte in the 15th arrondissement (science demonstrations and workshops for ages 6+, ticketed separately) and the Palais des Enfants at Level -1 of the Grand Palais (for ages 2–10, opened June 2025).
+During the renovation, the Palais de la Découverte is operating two temporary spaces: Les Étincelles du Palais de la Découverte in the 15th arrondissement (science demonstrations and workshops for ages 6+, ticketed separately) and the Palais des Enfants at the Grand Palais (a children’s exhibition, ages 2+, running 20 June 2025 to 29 August 2027).
 Neither is covered by the Paris Museum Pass.
 For a full science museum experience, the Cité des Sciences et de l’Industrie in Parc de la Villette (19th arrondissement) is open, fully pass-covered, and includes its own planetarium.

 Open Museums Nearby